Straight to Hell (film): Plot

 The town seizes Whitey for being a "stranger", and accuses him of the murder of the McMahon grandfather.
-During the burial of the grandfather, his hand comes up out of the dirt and grabs the priest's ankle, and the priest shoots into the ground, killing him.
-Meanwhile, on the gallows, Whitey begins to tell the town the truth about Amos and the hitmen, but is hanged before he can tell his story.
+On the gallows, Whitey begins to tell the town about a bounty on the hitmen, but is hanged before he can tell his story.
+Meanwhile, Simms and Fabienne have an affair, while Willy falls for Louise, one of the few women in the McMahon clan, who spurns his advances and is clearly only interested in learning where they have hidden their money.
 A man named I.G.
-Farben, who claims to be a house manufacturer, enters town with his wife Sonia and introduces himself, advertising his company.
-The next morning, Simms sees Amos' car enter the town, and tries to get a drunken Willy and Norwood to leave with Velma.
+Farben, who claims to be a house developer, enters town with his wife Sonia and introduces himself, but quickly disappears, leaving a suitcase of machine guns for Norwood, Simms, and Willy.
+The next morning, Simms sees Mr. Dade's car enter the town, and tries to get a drunken Willy and Norwood to leave with Velma.

-A series of shootouts begin between the townspeople, Amos' crew, and the hitmen, and I.G.
-Farben and Sonia provide high-grade weapons for the killers.
-Tim McMahon joins Amos' team after having wrongfully hanged Whitey, and everyone begins to turn against each other.
+George, already angry over Fabienne being unfaithful, kills Angel-Eyes for making sexual advances her, and the three hitmen are blamed.
+A series of shootouts begin between the townspeople, Mr. Dade's crew, and the hitmen.
+Frank joins Mr. Dade's team, and everyone begins to turn against each other.
+Willy seeks Louise, hoping she'll join his side, but instead she shoots him, though he manages to crawl away, badly wounded.
 As Simms and Willy run into the desert, a shootout ensues with the town priest.
-They reach the spot where they buried the money, and Simms shoots Willy as they are trying to lift the suitcase out of the ground.
-Simms then hears Velma laughing, and turns around only to be shot by Velma and one of the townsmen.
-After Velma shoots Simms several times, the townman with her is shot by Tim McMahon.
-Tim and Velma then take off arm-in-arm with the suitcase of money, while Simms and Willy die.
+They reach the spot where they buried the money, and, after recovering it, Simms shoots the wounded Willy.
+Simms in turn is shot by Velma.
+Frank and Velma then take off arm-in-arm with the suitcase of money, while Simms and Willy die.